Key World Initiative Nutrition - Food systems

 • Byambabayar Ganbold (Bibby), Wageningen University, Netherlands.
 Expertise: Remote sensing, Soil, Physical geography, Climate change

 • Noxolo Kabane, University of the Western Cape, South Africa.
-Expertise: Research policy development in urban development, Policies and programs, Planning in response to child malnutrition in the Eastern Cape province, Project management, Strategy development
+Expertise: Research policy development in urban development, Policies and programs, Planning to address child malnutrition in the Eastern Cape Province, Project management, Strategy development

 • Sikhumbule Kagiso Joni, University of the Western Cape, South Africa.
 Expertise: Food environment , Indigenous foods